Simulating Open Quantum System Dynamics on NISQ Computers with Generalized Quantum Master Equations: Introduction

-In this work, we develop a GQME-based quantum algorithm for simulating the dynamics of an open quantum system.
-Firstly, we provide a route from the memory kernel to the non-unitary time evolution superoperator that describes the dynamics generated by the GQME for that memory kernel.
-Then the Sz.-Nagy unitary dilation theorem is used to convert the GQME-based non-unitary time evolution superoperator into a unitary superoperator in an extended Hilbert space.
-Given this dilated and now unitary time evolution superoperator and the initial state of the system, we can evolve the dynamics for any open quantum system on quantum computers.
 Given the fact that the GQME is the exact EoM of the open quantum system, this quantum algorithm greatly extends the range of possible systems that can be simulated on a quantum computer, including complex non-Markovian photosynthetic and photovoltaic systems\cite{pfalzgraff19, mulvihill21a}, molecular electronics\cite{dan22}, linear and nonlinear spectroscopy\cite{fetherolf17}, systems with inter-system crossing\cite{fay19}, and conical intersections\cite{schile19}.
 Thus, this GQME-based quantum algorithm provides an essentially universal protocol for simulating open quantum system dynamics on quantum computing platforms.
 Given a powerful enough quantum computer, this algorithm opens the door for simulating open quantum system dynamics of large and complex molecular systems, which are currently beyond the reach of classical computers.